emmercm/www/src/blog/building-team-connection-with-personal-fist-to-five.md

 > I had a productive week with minimal frustrations and I felt I produced quality work.

-> Work was fine this week, but I'm proud of the rock climbing route I solved that I've been working on.
+> Work was fine this week, but I'm quite proud of the rock climbing route I solved that I've been working on.

 Five: